SebaMediza/SebaMediza/README.md

-## Hi there 👋

-# Hi, my name is Sebastian, but everyone calls me Sebas
+# 👋 Hi, my name is Sebastian, but everyone calls me Sebas

 # 💫 About Me: